Preparing to submit your application

 About the Veterinary Nursing course

-Our Veterinary Nursing qualification is aimed at those who want a career as a veterinary nurse or those already working in veterinary care positions.
-We offer a variety of study modes including Online, Blended Learning and On-campus options, studying across 1-2 years.
+Our ACM40418 Certificate IV in Veterinary Nursing qualification is aimed at those who want a career as a veterinary nurse or those already working in veterinary care positions.
+We offer a variety of study modes including Online and On-campus options, studying across 1-2 years.
 The role of a veterinary nurse is diverse, exciting, rewarding and one in which you will never stop learning.
 This certificate will introduce you to a range of skills and knowledge across several species of animals.

 Preparing to submit your application for vet nursing

 Applications for our online, part-time or full-time ACM40418 Certificate IV in Veterinary Nursing course are open at different times of the year.
-If you’re thinking about applying, we encourage you to read through the following information.
+If you’re thinking about applying, we encourage you to read through the following information carefully and watch the videos

 Why you need to keep reading

-This course is highly competitive because our intake for on-campus and funded courses is limited to a small number of participants.
+Our courses are highly competitive because our we limit class sizes to a small number of participants.
 Our approach to education is highly personalised, and our trainers and support team will work closely with you to ensure your study journey is a success.
 For WA-based funded students, we also hand select and organise a local veterinary practice to host your workplace practical training throughout the year.

 You’ll also find the course content is high level and intense.
 This is just one of the reasons why our graduates are highly sought after by industry.
 In fact, many of our graduates have paid jobs in the veterinary industry prior to graduation.